NewCenturyParty/21st_Century_Act/21st_Century_Act/13_Part_XIII_Ecological_Stewardship.md

 (2) Without limiting the generality of subsection (1), Century Energy may, for the purposes of fulfilling its mandate, have such powers and functions as the following:

-(3) Acquire, hold, lease, develop, manage, and dispose of real and personal property;
+    (a) Acquire, hold, lease, develop, manage, and dispose of real and personal property;

-(2) Enter into contracts, agreements, joint ventures, memoranda of understanding or other agreements with any person, entity, level of government including Indigenous governing bodies, co-operative, or non-profit organization in Canada or elsewhere related to energy, and energy production;
+    (b) Enter into contracts, agreements, joint ventures, memoranda of understanding or other agreements with any person, entity, level of government including Indigenous governing bodies, co-operative, or non-profit organization in Canada or elsewhere related to energy, and energy production;

-(3) Enter into agreements with provincial, territorial, and Indigenous governing bodies to facilitate and coordinate implementation of the national standards and objectives set forth in this Title, including through the provisions of conditional federal funding, technical support, and access to the resources of Century Energy;
+    (c) Enter into agreements with provincial, territorial, and Indigenous governing bodies to facilitate and coordinate implementation of the national standards and objectives set forth in this Title, including through the provisions of conditional federal funding, technical support, and access to the resources of Century Energy;

-(4) Design, construct, commission, and oversee the development of new clean and renewable energy projects and related infrastructure;
+    (d) Design, construct, commission, and oversee the development of new clean and renewable energy projects and related infrastructure;

-(5) Establish the sale of wholesale power and energy, sold directly to the provinces and territories’ provincial energy and power providers, and never to strictly for-profit entities, that shall be priced based on type of energy and its generation source, with fossil fuels being priced at higher rates, which must increase at an annual rate until completely sunsetted;
+    (e) Establish the sale of wholesale power and energy, sold directly to the provinces and territories’ provincial energy and power providers, and never to strictly for-profit entities, that shall be priced based on type of energy and its generation source, with fossil fuels being priced at higher rates, which must increase at an annual rate until completely sunsetted;

-(6) Provide or facilitate access to financing, grants, loans, loan agreements, and other forms of financial assistance for energy projects, in collaboration with Century Bank;
+    (f) Provide or facilitate access to financing, grants, loans, loan agreements, and other forms of financial assistance for energy projects, in collaboration with Century Bank;

-(7) Sunset the operational use of fossil fuels within a prescribed period of 25 years after the coming into force of this Act;
+    (g) Sunset the operational use of fossil fuels within a prescribed period of 25 years after the coming into force of this Act;

-(8) Facilitate and oversee the Fossil Fuel Transition Authority, as detailed herein;
+    (h) Facilitate and oversee the Fossil Fuel Transition Authority, as detailed herein;

-(9) Facilitate and oversee the Clean Baseload power program, as detailed herein;
+    (i) Facilitate and oversee the Clean Baseload power program, as detailed herein;

-(10) Facilitate and oversee the Clean Federation Initiative, as detailed herein;
+    (j) Facilitate and oversee the Clean Federation Initiative, as detailed herein;

-(11) Conduct and support research, innovation and skills development related to sustainable, resilient energy production;
+    (k) Conduct and support research, innovation and skills development related to sustainable, resilient energy production;

-(12) Employ such officers and employees as are necessary for the proper conduct of its work, consistent with the principles of Loop Governance, as set out in Part II, Title I of this Act;
+    (l) Employ such officers and employees as are necessary for the proper conduct of its work, consistent with the principles of Loop Governance, as set out in Part II, Title I of this Act;

-(13) Make by-laws respecting the administration of its affairs; and
+    (m) Make by-laws respecting the administration of its affairs; and

-(14) Do all such other things incidental or conducive to the attainment of its mandate or exercise of its powers.
+    (n) Do all such other things incidental or conducive to the attainment of its mandate or exercise of its powers.

 ### Section 344: Core Programs

+(1) Century Energy, in fulfilling its mandate, shall implement the following core programs:

-(1) The Fossil Fuel Transition Authority, also known as the FFTA, which shall be a distinct arm of Century Energy with the focus on sunsetting fossil fuels entirely within the prescribed period.
+    (a) The Fossil Fuel Transition Authority, also known as the FFTA, which shall be a distinct arm of Century Energy with the focus on sunsetting fossil fuels entirely within the prescribed period.
 The FFTA shall be responsible for overseeing the selection of and transfer of assets to the federal government, and the operation of those assets for the prescribed period before sunset, with more details found in Title V of this Part.

-(2) The Clean Baseload Power program, which shall be a distinct arm of Century Energy, established to build clean power generation throughout the country for the exclusive use of Century Energy to sell to the provinces, with a particular focus on nuclear power generation being created for every provincial and territory, ensuring baseload power is always available throughout the country.
+    (b) The Clean Baseload Power program, which shall be a distinct arm of Century Energy, established to build clean power generation throughout the country for the exclusive use of Century Energy to sell to the provinces, with a particular focus on nuclear power generation being created for every provincial and territory, ensuring baseload power is always available throughout the country.

-(3) The Clean Federation Initiative program, which shall be a distinct arm of Century Energy that shall promote cooperation and partnership with the provinces in relation to clean energy generation, co-developing such generation together, ensuring each province has more than enough clean energy supply.
+    (c) The Clean Federation Initiative program, which shall be a distinct arm of Century Energy that shall promote cooperation and partnership with the provinces in relation to clean energy generation, co-developing such generation together, ensuring each province has more than enough clean energy supply.
 This program shall also help build out a 21st Century clean and smart power grid that is both local and regional, allowing any power generated in Canada to be used anywhere in Canada, even between provinces.

-(4) Manage the Clean Energy Transition and Innovation Centre in Fort McMurray, as detailed herein.
+    (d) Manage the Clean Energy Transition and Innovation Centre in Fort McMurray, as detailed herein.

 ### Section 345: Just Transition